Edward H. Armstrong

-Edward H. Armstrong (July 23, 1880 – January 2, 1938) won the Daytona Beach, Florida mayor's office five times during the 1920s and 1930s where Jim Crow laws, racial segregation, poll taxes and the Great Depression complicated social, political and economic conditions.
-He controversially gained the support of black voters in exchange for community aid and infrastructure improvements.
-Today, he is remembered as the legendary political boss of Daytona Beach who indisputably found a way to gets things done and was one of the most colorful and headstrong figures in the city's history.
+Edward H. Armstrong (July 23, 1880 – January 2, 1938) was an American politician who served five terms as the Mayor of Daytona Beach, Florida, during the 1920s and 1930s.
+His tenure was defined by the complexities of the Great Depression and the Jim Crow era, including pervasive racial segregation and poll taxes.

+Armstrong was noted for maintaining a strong political coalition that included support from Black voters—an unusual occurrence in the segregated South—which he secured by directing municipal aid and infrastructure improvements toward Black communities.
+Often described as a political game changer, Armstrong has remained a central figure in Daytona Beach’s history for his assertive leadership style and his role in the city's early 20th-century development.

 Early life

-Edward H. Armstrong was born in St. Louis, Missouri and moved to Daytona, Florida in 1900 to work as a salesman for the Ralston Purina Company Flour Mill.
+Edward Howard Armstrong was born in St. Louis, Missouri and moved to Daytona, Florida in 1900 to work as a salesman for the Ralston Purina Company Flour Mill.
 He later opened up a grocery store called the Armstrong Grocery Company.
 By 1927, he owned several grocery stores throughout the east central Florida area.

 Political career

 On October 6, 1925, the soon to be consolidated city of Daytona Beach held its first municipal election and H. F. Brass was elected mayor.
 In 1926, the city of Daytona Beach was officially created from the merger of the city of Daytona and the towns of Daytona Beach and Seabreeze.
 Armstrong entered the Daytona Beach municipal election in 1927 as a candidate for mayor and had competition from three other candidates.
 With a local reputation as a successful businessman, and a well organized campaign, where he was able to gain the support of black voters via a biracial political coalition, he won the election.
 He was sworn into office in 1928 for his first term which lasted until 1929.
 He was defeated for re-election in 1929.
 In 1930, he made a political comeback by winning the mayor's office with 43% of the white vote and 82% of the black vote.
 During the 1933 election black voters were being purposely delayed at polls, preventing them from voting.
 Armstrong managed to convince Florida's Governor David Sholtz to mobilize the National Guard and keep the polls open until 9:30pm.
 This enabled about 550 black voters to vote later than the original poll closing time of 6:00pm, which assisted Armstrong in winning the 1933 "military election".
 In 1935, Daytona Beach created polling places in black neighborhoods which reduced the obstruction of black voters that had occurred during the previous election.
 Armstrong obtained a landslide victory with 91% of the black vote and 54% of the white vote, securing the mayor's office once again.
 In 1937, he was as politically strong as ever during his career as he won the election by a five-to-one margin with 91% of the black vote and 54% of the white vote.